michael-land/ormless/README.md

 # Installation

 Ormless currently only works on postgres.

 MySQL and sqlite support will be added once Kysely support them.
 Kysely also has a simple interface for [third-party dialects](https://koskimas.github.io/kysely/interfaces/Dialect.html).

+if you only need both interfaces and shortcut functions.
+`npm install ormless@latest`

+if you only need generate TypeScript interfaces from a SQL database.
+`npx ormless@latest`

 \*\* This library is still work in progress and so does Kysely.